gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    SCTP that is used to identify which DTLS connection instance that is capable of processing any received packet or DTLS message over an user message.
 This counter is recommended to be 64-bit to guarantee no lifetime issues for the SCTP Association.
+DCI is unrelated to the DTLS Connection ID (CID) {{RFC9147}}.

 Payload: variable length